Winry Rockbell: In the manga

 After the Elrics and Roy Mustang discover Bradley is a Homunculus, Winry and Riza Hawkeye respectively are used as hostages by the military to gain their obedience.
 Winry later discovers that the Elrics have traveled North, and she heads there as well since Ed's automail is not suited for those conditions, in which he could die; State Alchemist Solf J. Kimblee escorts her there to emphasize her "imprisonment" and gains her trust.
-After Winry replaces Ed's arm, he tells her he is being forced to capture Scar for the military, but doesn't tell the entire truth.
-Winry goes with him and Al, but once they capture him, Winry helps Scar by bandaging his heavy wounds sustained in a fight with Kimblee's chimeras, as she thinks her parents would have done the same and learns that to save someone doesn’t mean you forgive them.
+After Winry replaces Ed's arm, he tells her he is being forced to capture Scar for the military, but does not tell the entire truth.
+Winry goes with him and Al, but once they capture him, Winry helps Scar by bandaging his heavy wounds sustained in a fight with Kimblee's chimeras, as she thinks her parents would have done the same and learns that to save someone does not mean you forgive them.
 In order to both evade the military so she can no longer be used against the Elrics and secure freedom for her allies, she has a brilliant plan and decides to pretend to be Scar's hostage to cover her group's escape.
 After staying in Liore for a short time, Winry is taken on a military train back into Resembool in a water tank.
 When she goes into her house, she tries to change clothes, only to find Ed in her room flusteredly staring, causing her to scream before calming down and having a conversation with him, saying she has missed him since their last time together.
 Later that night, Winry has dinner with Granny and Ed for the first time in so long, along with several others who came with them to the household.
 After preparing his arm, Ed tells her to leave the country, but she promptly refuses, telling him to give it all he has and not doubt himself.
-Unnoticed by her is the fact that Edward is now taller.
+Unnoticed by her is the fact that Edward is now taller than her.
 During the Promised Day, Winry is killed upon the activation of the Gate, her final word being "Ed", but is resurrected along with the rest of the country by Van Hohenheim.
 The Elrics return afterwards, where she keeps her promise by crying upon seeing their bodies restored and hugging them.
 Two years after the Elrics return to Resembool, the Elrics leave to research alchemy.
 Winry sees Ed off at the train station, whereupon he proposes to her in a clumsy, alchemy-based fashion, but she accepts regardless in an equally-awkward manner, much to Ed's amusement.
 It is shown that they later marry, and both are seen in the epilogue with their son and daughter.
 According to Chronicle Book 3, it is known that they have two children.